dbosk/introtools/modules/terminal/guide.md

 We can see whether you've never logged into the `student-shell` server or not, so ensure that you successfully log in.

-By this, we assess that you can *access the computer environment at KTH*.
+By this, we assess that you can *access the computer environment at KTH* and *control the computer environment via the command line*.